shawnsandy/pico_tpl/README.md

 pico_tpl
 ========

-A simple dynamic templating(tpl) system for pico that allows you to include .html template sections in your pico theme(s).
+A simple templating(tpl) system for pico that allows you to include dynamic html-templates to section of your pico theme.

 Installation
 ------------